cloudmesh-community/fa18-523-60/paper/paper.md

 **Making a Connection with MongoClient**

-The first step when working with PyMongo is to create a MongoClient to the running mongod instance [@api.mongodb.com-tutorial].
+The first step when working with PyMongo is to create a MongoClient to the running mongod instance [@api-mongodb-com-tutorial].

 >>> from pymongo import MongoClient

 >>> client = MongoClient()

 The above code will connect on the default host and port.
-We can also specify the host and port explicitly, as follows [@api.mongodb.com-tutorial]:
+We can also specify the host and port explicitly, as follows [@api-mongodb-com-tutorial]:

 >>> client = MongoClient('localhost', 27017)